ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Direct Transaction:**

-A transaction where the Transaction Originator is also the transaction sender.
+A transaction where the Transaction Originator is also the Transaction Sender.

 **Execution Fee:**